 Og Mandino is one of the most beloved authors of all time.
 In discussing the power of habit in shaping our lives, he reaches this conclusion: “The only difference between those who have failed and those who have succeeded lies in the difference of their habits.”

-Periodically in life, you are confronted with problems for which there seem to be no easy solution.
+Periodically in life, you are confronted with problems for which there seems to be no easy solution.
 These are the times we must persist.
 Healthy habits empower persistence.
 They do not constrict your life; they prepare you for the opportunities still to come.

 What habits can you develop to deepen your spiritual resources?